Africa

 Day 14

-Today we recommend exploring on foot the mighty Victoria Falls and its rainforest.
+Today enjoy a shared tour exploring on foot the mighty Victoria Falls and its rainforests, which offer magnificent views.

-Afterwards you may wish to visit Elephants Walk, a small crafts complex across the road from The Kingdom hotel, where you can see talented local artists and sculptors at work and support them by buying one of their items.
-Alternatively you can participate in various optional activities, such as a helicopter flight over the falls or an elephant interaction.
+Afterwards you may wish to visit Elephants Walk, a small crafts complex where you can see talented local artists and sculptors at work and support them by buying one of their items.
+Alternatively you can participate in various optional activities, such as a helicopter flight over the falls.

 Day 15